takari/ollie/README.md

 ## Database
 Ollie can optionally allow for easy configuration of a database layer using Liquibase and Jooq.
-Please see the [ollie-db readme](ollie-db/README.md) for implementation details.
+Please see the [db-example readme](db-example) for implementation details.

 # Goal